alsuren/mijia-homie/docs/presentation/slides.md

 We ended up building our own Bluetooth library: `bluez-async`

 - Linux only

 - BLE GATT Central only

 - Typesafe async wrapper around BlueZ D-Bus interface.

 - Sent patches upstream to `dbus-rs` to improve code generation and support for complex types.

-- Didn't announce it anywhere.
-- Issues filed (and a PR) by two other users so far.
+- Didn't announce it anywhere, but issues filed (and a PR) by two other users so far.

 ---